MaximumMaxxx/Razebot/README.md

 Also a bunch of articles and stack overflow helps.

+<h3>All the people who helped</h3>

+Lacas - convincing me to multi-server the bot
+Danika - Emotional support
+Yang Yang - Suggesting features

+Avery - Initially teaching me to do SQL stuff

+And everyone else in the Valorant Club discord

 <h3>Legal Stuff</h3>

 THIS PROJECT IS NOT ASSOCIATED OR ENDORSED BY RIOT GAMES.
 Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.